 Contact a Los Angeles IRS Audit Attorney

 How you respond to and approach the audit can have significant ramifications.
-If you are dealing with an audit, contact Disparte Tax Law for a free consultation.
+If you are dealing with an audit, contact a tax attorney for a free consultation.
 Consequently, an experienced IRS audit attorney will fight for you to obtain the best results.
-We at Disparte Tax Law have the experience to successfully guide you through the audit process.
+We have the experience to successfully guide you through the audit process.